avitorio/outstatic/apps/web/outstatic/content/docs/faqs.md

 Lastly, if you're attempting to access a repository you don't own, ensure the repository owner has granted you collaborator access.
 Without this, you won't have full dashboard access.

+**Important:** Don't forget to redeploy your website or restart your server after making changes to your environment variables.

 ## I already have a Next.js Markdown blog, how do I start using Outstatic?

 Follow the [**Add to Next.js**](/docs/getting-started#adding-outstatic-to-a-nextjs-website) documentation.
 Once finished, log in to your Outstatic dashboard, create collections that match your content and then copy the .md files into the collection directories inside `/outstatic/content`, for example: `/outstatic/content/blog/my-blog-post.md`.

-Don't forget to recreate the Metadata Database with your new posts by going to Settings > Rebuild Metadata:
+Don't forget to recreate the Metadata Database with your new posts by going to Settings &gt; Rebuild Metadata:

 ![](/images/rebuild-metadata-Y4MT.png)